mnist91/origin/README.md

 # origin
-An R Package that adds package:: to functions to be more explicit
+An R package that adds package:: to functions to be more explicit